tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payments-API-Chile.md

 * If you don't send the `RESPONSE_URL` parameter in `transaction.extraParameters`, the API took the value from the _**Response URL**_ variable in your PayU Module (_**Settings**_ > _**Technical configuration**_).
 * When you process bank transfer payment, you must redirect the customer to the URL found in the `URL_PAYMENT_REDIRECT` extra parameter concatenated with the `TRANSBANK_DIRECT_TOKEN` extra parameter as follows: <br> `URL_PAYMENT_REDIRECT?token_ws=TRANSBANK_DIRECT_TOKEN`.
 * If the payment request is successful, the transaction has state `PENDING` and responseCode `PENDING_PAYMENT_IN_ENTITY`; this is because the payer is redirected to the selected bank to complete the payment.
-* The responde page must have the following variables:
+* The response page must have the following variables:

 | Variable          | Description                                                   |
 |-------------------|---------------------------------------------------------------|